neilmix/dezent/README.md

 Dezent is inspired by [Parsing Expression Grammars](https://en.wikipedia.org/wiki/Parsing_expression_grammar) - if you understand the basic concepts of PEGs, Dezent will be easier to follow.

 The Dezent javascript library and the dezent command-line tool are included in this distribution, see below for documentation.
 To parse a document, you must create a grammar that describes how your document is parsed.
-Reference documentation for grammars is include below.
+Reference documentation for grammars is included below.

 The following examples are included in this distribution:
 * [URLparser.js](examples/URLparser.js): A utility to interactively read and parse URLs.
 This example demonstrates general-purpose complex pattern matching.